yizhuoyang/html_test/get_started/installation/windows.md

 ### Package Manager
 {: #windows-package-manager}

-To install the PyPose binaries, you will need to use at least one of two supported package managers: [Anaconda](https://www.anaconda.com/download/#windows) and [pip](https://pypi.org/project/pip/).
-Currently we only support `pip` and it will provide you all of the PyPose dependencies in one, sandboxed install.
+To install the pysensing binaries, you will need to use at least one of two supported package managers: [Anaconda](https://www.anaconda.com/download/#windows) and [pip](https://pypi.org/project/pip/).
+Currently we only support `pip` and it will provide you all of the pysensing dependencies in one, sandboxed install.

 #### pip